OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

 -----------

 Setting up a data-assimilation system involves many steps and challenges.
-It is not advised to directly focus on your final setup, which will involve real observations and probably a large simulation model.
-The last thing you will introduce are your real observations.
-You need their specifications e.g. location, quantity, quality and sampling rate in an early stage since it is an important aspect of your system but the measured values will not be used the first 80% of the time.
-In order to set up and test your framework it is best to use generated/synthetic data that you understand.
-This will be explained in more detail, when we explain about setting up twin experiments below.
+We advise not to focus on your final setup directly, which will involve real observations and probably a large simulation model.
+The last thing you will introduce is your real observations.
+You need their specifications e.g. location, quantity, quality, and sampling rate in an early stage since it is an important aspect of your system, but the measured values will not be used the first 80% of the time.
+To set up and test your framework it is best to use generated/synthetic data that you understand.
+We will explain this in more detail in the paragraph about setting up twin experiments below.

 If possible, make various variations of your model.
 Start with a very, very simplified model that runs blisteringly fast and only incorporates the most basic features.
-When you have everything working for this small model, you move towards a more complex model.
-The amount of steps you have to take towards your full model depends on many aspects.
-Making these "extra" small steps is time well spent and in our experience you will save a lot of time in the end.
+When you have everything working for this small model, you move toward a more complex model.
+The number of steps you need to take to implement your full model depends on many aspects.
+Making these "extra" small steps is time well spent, and in our experience, you will save a lot of time in the end.

 Create experiments with one group of observations at a time when you want to assimilate observations of various quantities and/or sources.
-You will learn a lot about the behavior of your model when assimilating these different types of observations and it is much easier to identify which kind of observations might cause problems, like model instabilities.
+You will learn a lot about the behavior of your model when assimilating these different types of observations, and it is much easier to identify which kind of observations might cause problems, like model instabilities.

 Check the restart of a model
 ----------------------------

-In order to use a model [1]_ as part of a sequential data-assimilation algorithm, it needs to have a proper restart functionality.
+In order to use a programmed model as part of a sequential data-assimilation algorithm, it needs to have a proper restart functionality.
 This makes it possible to split up a long simulation run into several shorter ones.
-The model will write the internal state to a restart file or files, at the end of each run.
+The model will write the internal state to one or more restart files, at the end of each run.
 This will contain the model state :math:`x`, but often some other information as well e.g. the information on the integration step size, computed forcing, etc. The restart information